luiserojas74/tableau-challenge/README.md

 <img src="https://i.ibb.co/FWn6TW6/Bikes.jpg" width="600" height="400">

-Every month, CitiBike releases a treasure trove of data that includes information on each individual trip (e.g. duration, start and end location, subscription type, gender of rider).
+Every month, Citi Bike releases a treasure trove of data that includes information on each individual trip (e.g. duration, start and end location, subscription type, gender of rider).
 The data is available here - http://www.citibikenyc.com/system-data.
 I pulled data to study the behavior during 12 months of the covid-19 pandemics (apr’20 to mar’21).
 I merged the twelve files since they had similar layout.
 It was a massive dataset that contained over 19 million records.

 <img src="https://i.ibb.co/1R0JjVw/union.png" width="600" height="400">